boarfish55/potatofs/README.md

   be used by fsck, therefore is optional.
 * Add a "wide" option to top
 * fsck should cleanup unreferenced slabs on the backend.
-* Add a way for potatoctl to dump inode fields in JSON, such as to list all entries in a directory, or the size of an inode.
-Useful to to do manual claims and all.
 * potatoctl's code is generally pretty ugly.
 Needs some cleanup.
 Tests too.
 * Need to doublecheck all the usage and conversions for ino_t (uint64_t) and off_t (int64_t), blkcnt_t (int64_t).